apache/jackrabbit-site/src/site/markdown/first-hops.md

 simultaneously from different threads.
 This is especially important for things like web applications.

-    import org.apache.jackrabbit.core.TransientRepository;
+    import org.apache.jackrabbit.commons.JcrUtils;

-The best practice for deploying Jackrabbit is to use JNDI or some other configuration mechanism in a container environment to keep the application code free of direct Jackrabbit dependencies, but since we are creating a simple standalone application we can take a shortcut by using the [TransientRepository](http://jackrabbit.apache.org/api/2.2/org/apache/jackrabbit/core/TransientRepository.html) class from Jackrabbit core.
+The best practice for deploying Jackrabbit is to use JNDI or some other configuration mechanism in a container environment to keep the application code free of direct Jackrabbit dependencies, but since we are creating a simple standalone application we can take a shortcut by using the [JcrUtils](http://jackrabbit.apache.org/api/2.10/org/apache/jackrabbit/commons/JcrUtils.html) class from Jackrabbit commons.

     public class FirstHop
     public static void main(String[] args) throws Exception